MathewStylianidis/Bi-TiFGAN---TensorFlow-1.14/README.md

 This repository contains work done for my Master's thesis in the Machine Learning program in KTH.
 The work is based on and extends the TiFGAN architecture available at https://github.com/tifgan/stftGAN.
 The topic of the thesis was unsupervised representation learning and the final title was "Instability of a bi-directional TiFGAN in unsupervised speech representation learning".

 The TiFGAN architecture is extended to a bi-directional Wasserstein GAN and then evaluated in representation learning.
-This repository contains code with instructions for the following steps:
+This repository contains code with instructions for the following:
 * Downloading the data
 * Data pre-processing
 * BiTiFGAN training